How to Make a Webcomic and How We Made Ours (2025)

 Wix offers a hard limit of 100 static webpages regardless of your plan.
 This is because a lot of static pages will slow down your website, and as a result Google will find your website very unattractive and rank you lower in search results.
 The solution to this mess is to use dynamic page collections.

 Static pages are not something that should be completely avoided, because they still make up the foundation of your website.
 Your homepage, archive, about page, and cast page should be static.
-Static pages are the default state for every page you create and can be converted to dynamic pages whenever you want.
+With Wix, static pages are the default state for every page you create and can be converted to dynamic pages whenever you want.

 In this guide, we'll explain how to set up the dynamic page collections and how those freaky columns work.